 Ms. Tho starts the class with her own story, sharing her own methods for saving in daily life.
 Her personal anecdote quickly perks the students’ attention since they rarely hear how an adult uses her own money.

 Next, the girls discuss a sample budget for the month and allocate daily meals, transportation, clothes and beauty products.
-They separate these costs into two categories: Needs and Wants.“Without financial literacy, it is hard for school girls to recognize the difference between what they need and what they want.
-They rarely know how to save and invest money.”
-Senior Manager of the Girls' Education Program
+They separate these costs into two categories: Needs and Wants.

 After carefully reviewing their budget, many girls are surprised at where their money goes.